 +44 (0) 20 7421 8007

 In addition to crime, Tom accepts instructions in extradition, civil actions against the police, and trading standards.
-Tom regularly advises and trains local authorities on their disclosure policies and strategies.
+Tom regularly advises and trains local authorities on their disclosure policies and modern slavery procedures.

-Before coming to the Bar, Tom worked as a consultant for Horizon Institute in Somaliland where he conducted research on reforms to prisons, juvenile justice laws, and criminal procedure.
-Tom interned at the Trial Chamber for the Special Tribunal for Lebanon, and has worked with several NGOs in Kenya.
+Before coming to the Bar, Tom worked for several NGOs in East Africa, including as a consultant for Horizon Institute in Somaliland where he conducted research on reforms to prisons, juvenile justice laws, and criminal procedure.

 Key cases & testimonials

 R v M and others (Operation Carter) [2023] – Led junior for the Prosecution (led by John Hallissey), instructed by East Midlands Complex Casework Unit.
 An ‘EncroChat’ case, investigated by East Midlands Special Operations Unit, concerning the multi-kilo supply of Class A supply by groups across the Midlands and North of England.
-The investigation produced a vast amount of evidence, with over 35 defendants named on the Indictment.
+Read the press coverage here.

-R v DG and others (Operation Limousine) [2023] – Led junior for the Prosecution (led by Wayne Cleaver), instructed by East of England Complex Casework Unit, in a six-week, five-defendant trial, concerning the sale and transfer of 10 firearms and over 100 rounds of ammunition, in addition to the multi-kilo supply of Class A and Class B drugs.
-The trial included several days of detailed forensic evidence on the issue of secondary transfer of DNA, and lengthy legal arguments regarding the disclosure of police intelligence material.
+R v DG and others (Operation Limousine) [2023] – Led junior for the Prosecution, instructed by East of England Complex Casework Unit, in a six-week, five-defendant trial, concerning the sale and transfer of 10 firearms and over 100 rounds of ammunition, in addition to the multi-kilo supply of Class A and Class B drugs.
+Subsequently instructed as junior alone in the contested POCA proceedings, which included benefit figures of over £2.5 million and hidden assets in Bangladesh.
+Read the press coverage here.

 R v P [2023] – Led junior for the defence (led by Dean Armstrong KC), instructed on a private, direct access basis.
 A complex corporate blackmail case in which the Chairman and Head of Compliance on the board of a ‘green’ investment firm were accused of using the threat of whistleblowing to the Financial Conduct Authority to leverage a more advantageous severance package.
-The evidence involved complex issues of corporate governance, FCA regulation and company law.
-Tom drafted written representations on public interest, conducted disclosure arguments, and reviewed thousands of company emails to extract and compile relevant correspondence for use at trial.
+Read the press coverage here.

 DPP v Ahmed [2021] – Tom acted for the Respondent (against treasury counsel instructed for the Appellant) in an appeal by way of case stated in which the High Court considered the meaning of “functions” of an emergency worker and, in particular, the limits of police powers.
 The judgment provided important guidance on the interpretation of the word “functions”, and the relevant test to be applied.
 The judgment can be found here.